-Crete your own memories on Greeces' largest island.
+Create your own memories on Greece's largest island

 It’s as though Crete can’t make up its mind.
 Does it want to be a sandy haven for beach dwellers or a labyrinth of vestiges for history buffs?
 Rocky bluffs and secluded coves make for a dramatic and picturesque coastline, while the cities showcase a history stretching back thousands of years.
 There are also countless fun opportunities for kids, with water parks, aquariums and other family-friendly options, and the summers here last longer than anywhere else in Greece, due to the island’s southern location.

 It’s also the largest in the 6,000-strong archipelago, which raises a philosophical question of which the Ancient Greeks would be proud: when is an island no longer an island?
 Is Australia an island?
 We’ll leave you to ponder that.
 Being so vast, it might be difficult to choose where to base your holiday.
-The island (yes, we’re going with that) has all manner of quaint villages, beach resorts and impressive cosmopolitan cities.
-Luckily, the Plum Guide is here to help, so here is our stance on where to stay in Crete.
+The island (yes, we’re going with that) has all manner of quaint villages, beach resorts and impressive cosmopolitan cities, and here at Plum Guide we've undertaken extensive research into all of them to come up with the ultimate guide for you (you're welcome).
+So, here is our stance on where to stay in Crete.

-It’s not all history stuff – there’s something for everyone on this island.
-Why not try the local grapes (our way of saying 'gulp down masses of wine') at the Douloufakis Winery or the Lyrarakis Winery.
-Stumble back to Plum Guide home Shades of the Sea and take in the awe-inspiring views.
+It’s not all history stuff - there’s something for everyone on this island.
+Why not try the local grapes (our way of saying 'gulp down masses of wine') at the Douloufakis Winery or the Lyrarakis Winery?
+Stumble back to one of our Plum Guide homes and take in the awe-inspiring views.

 Old-world Greek cities

 The island is packed with old-world cities with vestiges you wouldn’t believe.
 Marvel at the well-preserved ruins and ramparts of Chania, where you’ll find ruined Turkish Bath houses and Venetian structures.
-Stay in one of Plum Guide's gorgeous homes, where we've sent inspectors to make sure they're just right.
-Decanted has a stunning pool with views of the mountains, while Rocky Rhapsody provides unforgettable views of the sea down below.
+Stay in one of Plum Guide's homes, where we've sent inspectors to make sure they're just right.
 Just outside the city is the Samaria National Park, featuring an enormous gorge that makes for a five-hour hike (maybe just walk the first ten minutes and turn back - you'll get the picture).
 See the Venetian fort in Ierapetra and visit the traditional tavernas of Sitia.

 After all the crumbling ruins, it’s time for a little glitz and glamour.
 Elounda is where to stay in Crete if you consider yourself posh; Brad Pitt and Angelina Jolie are known to have stayed here, so you’ll fit right in amid the five-star resorts and upscale establishments.
 Just across the bay is Spinalonga Island, an abandoned former leper colony with a Turkish fortress.